- 1. The Blue Ocean Strategy - by W. Chan Kim & Renee Mauborgne

 - Analyze your content to see how you can improve

-And last time I checked, this book is actually the textbook at several college business courses in content marketing, so if you want to master any of these skills you should read it.
+And last time I checked, this book is actually the textbook at several college business courses in content marketing, so if you want to be a master content marketer, you should read it.

-About the author: The book was written by Joe Pulizzi, a veteran content marketer that founded the Content Marketing Institute and runs the largest content marketing event in North America called Content Marketing World.
-He’s known as the “godfather” of content marketing and has spoken in more than 200 events around the world.
+About the author: The book was written by Joe Pulizzi, a veteran content marketer who founded the Content Marketing Institute and runs the largest content marketing event in North America called Content Marketing World.
+He’s known as the “godfather” of content marketing and has spoken in more than 200 events worldwide.